defold/doc/docs/en/manuals/gui.md

 If a node differs from the previous one on any of these points, it will break the batch and create another draw call.
 Clipping nodes always break the batch and each stencil scope also breaks the batch.

 The ability to arrange nodes in hierarchies makes it easy to group nodes into manageable units.
-But hierarchies can effectively break batch rendering:
+But hierarchies can effectively break batch rendering if you mix different node types:

 ![Breaking batch hierarchy](images/gui/break_batch.png){srcset="images/gui/break_batch@2x.png 2x"}

 When the rendering pipeline walks through the list of nodes, it is forced to set up a separate batch for each separate node because the types are different.
 All in all these three buttons will require six draw calls.

 By assigning layers to the nodes, they can be ordered differently, allowing the render pipeline to group the nodes together in fewer draw calls.
-Start by adding the layers you need to the scene:
+Start by adding the layers you need to the scene. <kbd>Right click</kbd> then "Layers" folder icon in the *Outline* and select <kbd>Add ▸ Layer</kbd>.
+Mark the new layer and assign it a *Name* property in the *Properties* view.

 ![Layers](images/gui/layers.png){srcset="images/gui/layers@2x.png 2x"}